 - (1) CITI training in the Responsible Conduct of Research (RCR) (3 hours): The Office of Research Protections (ORP) will provide the conduit to this training via the SARI Resource Portal on the ORP website (https://citi.psu.edu/).
-All first-year students are responsible for sending their certificates of completion to the Graduate Officers and Graduate Program Coordinator before the end of the fall semester of their first year. - (2) SOC/CRIM 500 (3 hours): This course, which all incoming students are required to take, will devote 3 hours of discussion-based training in the responsible conduct of research. - (3) SOC/CRIM 591 (1 hour): This course, which all students are required to take, will devote 1 hour of discussion-based training in the responsible conduct of research. - (4) Centrally sponsored RCR opportunities beyond CITI training (1 hour).
+All first-year students are responsible for sending their certificates of completion to the Director of Graduate Studies and the Graduate Program Coordinator before the end of the fall semester of their first year.
+Penn State requires renewal of CITI training every three years. - (2) SOC/CRIM 500 (3 hours): This course, which all incoming students are required to take, will devote 3 hours of discussion-based training in the responsible conduct of research. - (3) SOC/CRIM 591 (1 hour): This course, which all students are required to take, will devote 1 hour of discussion-based training in the responsible conduct of research. - (4) Centrally sponsored RCR opportunities beyond CITI training (1 hour).
 Centrally sponsored RCR opportunities will engage students in cross-disciplinary conversations about research ethics.
 Ample opportunities exist for students to fulfill this requirement, including RCR workshops, Research Integrity brownbag sessions, Survival Skills and Ethics professional development programs, and IRB workshops.
 Students are responsible for identifying, scheduling, and documenting the 1 hour of training.